bokeh/bokeh/sphinx/source/docs/tutorial/charts.rst

 Bar and Dot Charts
 ''''''''''''''''''

-Although the different nature of Bar and Dot charts comparing to the ones we have seen in the previous paragraph, those charts can be created exactly in the same way.
+Although the different nature of Bar and Dot charts compared to the ones we have seen in the previous paragraph, those charts can be created exactly in the same way.
 Below is the code to create a Bar chart with the same data of the previous example.
-Worth mentioning the that only change is the chart function and the definition of the category names.
+Worth mentioning is that only change is the chart function and the definition of the category names.

 .. bokeh-plot::
     :source-position: above